Garrett-R/stacked-gen-bucket-of-models/README.md

 Issues
 ======

- - This algorithm is very computationally expensive, but as long as the parameters are not set to high, it should be feasible.  (see the file `example_usage_stacked_gen.py` for example parameters)
+ - This algorithm is very computationally expensive, but as long as the parameters are not set too high, it should be feasible.  (see the file `example_usage_stacked_gen.py` for example parameters)

 License
 =======